ssvlabs/ssv/docs/bootnode.md

 - CPU: 2 cores
 - RAM: 1 GB

-_Note: While the bootnode might operate with less robust hardware, we highly advise using the recommended specifications (or better) to ensure optimal performance and stability._
+_Note: While the bootnode might operate with less robust hardware, we advise using the recommended specifications (or better) to ensure optimal performance and stability._

 ## Getting Started